Skip to main content

 The average attorney hourly rate in Montana is $250 per hour in 2026, making it below the national average for attorney fees.
-Total legal costs in Montana (MT) vary widely depending on the type of legal matter, ranging from as low as $1,000 for basic estate planning to over $50,000 for complex litigation.
+Total legal costs in Montana (MT) vary widely depending on the type of legal matter, ranging from as low as $833 for basic estate planning to over $41,667 for complex litigation.
+Understanding the full range of attorney fees in Montana before hiring legal representation helps you budget accurately and avoid unexpected costs.

-Below you will find a comprehensive breakdown of lawyer costs across every major practice area in Montana, along with an interactive calculator to estimate your specific legal expenses.
-Whether you need a divorce attorney in Montana, a criminal defense lawyer, or help with a business matter, understanding the local market rates will help you budget effectively and negotiate fair fees.
+Below you will find a comprehensive breakdown of lawyer costs across every major practice area in Montana, along with an interactive calculator to estimate your specific legal expenses, contingency fee information, and details on the State Bar of Montana.
+Whether you need a divorce attorney in Montana, a criminal defense lawyer, or help with a business matter, this guide provides the market rate intelligence you need to make informed decisions.

 Lawyer Costs by Practice Area in Montana